10 Cooler Tips: How to make ice last longer in your Cooler

 I have a small backpack cooler, so I pack my cooler in an orderly fashion of 4 x 4 cans, fitting into the nice small square cooler box.
 I happen to fill remaining gaps with extra ice blocks.
 This allows me to make the most of my space.

 Cooler Tips #2 – If you can’t get ice, let your water become the ice

 This is my favorite strategy and Reddit user r/steveninnewton couldn’t have said it better.

 - Dark Blue – Water

 The whole idea is mainly for people traveling light, and have no real reason to take up useless space, using ice packs or ice blocks.
-This is great for small coolers or even soft coolers when backpacking in the woods.
+This is a great tip for making ice last longer with small coolers or even soft coolers when backpacking in the woods.

 This ideally involves you filling a water bottle quarter way up (or 1/2), whereby you freeze the bottles overnight before hiking.
 The next morning you can fill the remainder with nice cool water.